 What Is Temporomandibular Disorder (TMD)?

-Any type of discomfort involving pain or tenderness in the muscles and/or joint that control jaw movement is referred to as Temporomandibular Disorder or TMD.
+Any type of discomfort involving pain or tenderness in the muscles and/or joint that control jaw movement is referred to as Temporomandibular Disorder, or TMD & TMJ.
 These are the joints that make it possible for us to move our jaw sideways, forward and in circular motions.
 Normal day to day habits like chewing, talking, yawning will become very uncomfortable, meaning it should be taken care of as soon as you notice these symptoms.
 Some patients suffer from this condition for many years without seeking help.
-Have a consultation with Dr. Hiebert or Dr. Smith to learn what you can do to help your TMD pain.
+Have a consultation with Dr. David Hiebert or Dr. Keri Smith to learn what you can do to help your TMD pain.